one1973/pago-bizum-tpv-grafreak/README.txt

 Many thanks to the plugin’s original author for their work, I hope they don’t mind me making this crude modification (but it works XD)

+I’ve simply changed the plugin’s name so it can be installed alongside the original version, renamed the files, and added a line to call Redsys and include the correct parameter for paying via Bizum:

+DS_MERCHANT_PAYMETHODS=z

+I’ve also changed the icons to adapt them for Bizum payments

 === Pago por Bizum ===
 Contributors: grafreak, adriandegrafreak
 Donate link: http://www.grafreak.net